SanjyotZade/part-of-imagenet/README.md

 http://sanjyot.info
 ```
 ### 2. Download imagenet imageNetURLs data (one time process)
-**imagenet imageURL** is a csv file comprising of links to all the images in imagenet dataset as per their ncode's.
+**imageNetURLs** is a csv file comprising of links to all the images in imagenet dataset as per their ncode's.

-"imagenet imageURL.zip" is ~500 MB file(It will take some time to download this file).
+imageNetURLs data is ~500 MB file(It will take some time to download this file).
 Download and extract the imagenet
-imageURL.zip file from the link below:
+imageNetURLs.zip file from the link below:
 ```
 http://sanjyot.info
 ```
-or Alternately (code will take some time to download ~500MB),
+or Alternately, you can also use: (code will take some time to download ~500MB)
 ```
 python download_ncodes_imagenet.py --with_url_data True
 ```